 - 80 with no individual score less than 20 (internet-based) in the Test of English as a Foreign Language (TOEFL)

 The programme uses both formative and summative methods.
-Subjects are assessed by either assignment online or sit-in examination.
+Subjects are assessed by either assignment online or sit-in examination (usually conducted at the end of each subject).

 Assignment must be submitted to the University via Learning Management System (LMS) online access.
 Students will be informed of their results in writing.